victronenergy/dbus-digitalinputs/README.md

 Inputs with their type set to a digital input will create a service `com.victronenergy.digitalinput.input0x`, and these dbus paths:

-    /State  1 when active, 0 when inactive
+    /Alarm  if /AlarmSetting is set above, this will indicate an alarm condition.
     /Count  count of active pulses
+    /State One of the below, depending on the selected type 0 = low
+      1 = high
+      2 = off
+      3 = on
+      4 = no
+      5 = yes
+      6 = open
+      7 = closed
+      8 = ok
+      9 = alarm
+      10 = running
+      11 = stopped

     /Type   integer reflecting the type as documented above.
 Calling GetText returns a text string.
-    /Alarm  if /AlarmSetting is set above, this will indicate an alarm condition.